jwcarr/eyekit/GUIDE.md

 ```
 <img src='./docs/images/quick_brown_cropped.pdf' width='100%'>

 There are many other options for creating custom visualizations, which you can explore in the `vis` module.
-For example, if you wanted to depict the bounding boxes around the two zoned interest areas we defined earlier, with different colors for stems and suffixes, you might do this:
+For example, if you wanted to depict the bounding boxes around the two zoned interest areas we defined earlier, you might do this:

 ```python
 >>> img = eyekit.vis.Image(1920, 1080)